Ryan-Rivard/Nerbak/README.md

 # Nerbak

 ## Introduction
-A modern alternative to the Qwerty, Dvorak, and Colemak keyboard layouts.
-Designed to be a general purpose, efficent, ergonomic, and balanced layout.
+An easy to use alternative keyboard layout implemented with modern design theories, Designed to be a general purpose, efficent, ergonomic, and balanced alternative to the Qwerty, Dvorak, and Colemak keyboard layouts.
 Currently a WIP

 ## Finger Map